Sterling silver microtubule necklace showcasing the beauty of cellular biology-inspired design.

 Microtubule necklace | sterling silver

-The Science of the Microtubule
+The Science of Microtubules

 FAQ

-Q: What material and chain?
+What is the size, material, and chain?

 Cellular Biology